• Japanese used vehicle

 What If Documents Get Lost During Shipping?

-Request digital copies of the documents from the exporter immediately for customs.
+Request digital copies from the exporter immediately for customs.
 Original replacements typically take 2-4 weeks to reissue.

 Can I Choose Specific Inspection Items?